abagonhishead/posh-ip-network/README.md

 For example, it can be used to get a list of all available IP addresses in a given subnet and iterate over those addresses.

 ## Compatibility
 PoshIPNetwork is written in .NET Standard 2.0, thanks to IPNetwork2's support of .NET Standard.
-This means it so should be compatible with PowerShell 5 & PowerShell Core across any platforms that PowerShell Core supports.
+This means it should be compatible with PowerShell 5 & PowerShell Core across any platforms that PowerShell Core supports.

 ## Using it
 Builds & packages will be available shortly.
 In the interim, you can build it yourself if you have the .NET SDK by cloning the repo, then, in PowerShell: